-If PELSB changes any content standards or education standards after a student is admitted into a Bethel education program, the student is responsible to find, complete, and pay for appropriate classes to meet the standard(s) either at Bethel or another college/university.
+If the MN Professional Educator Licensing and Standards Board (PELSB) changes any content standards or education standards after a student is admitted into a Bethel education program, the student is responsible to complete and pay for appropriate classes to meet the standard(s) either at Bethel or another college/ university.

-- 1. Candidates will plan standards-based instruction aligned with the discipline and grade levels of their licensure area. - Candidates will apply appropriate evidence-based instructional strategies that engage students in learning. - Candidates will select or design a variety of assessments (e.g. standardized, formative, summative) that inform instructional practice and/or measure student performance. - Candidates will differentiate instruction for students with various learning needs using a variety of culturally responsive and developmentally appropriate strategies and/or methods and appropriate educational technologies. - Candidates will practice professional dispositions that allow them to appropriately engage in a variety of educational contexts (e.g. schools, other teachers, students, administrators, families, communities). - Students will integrate Christian perspectives, personal values and/or ethics with the professional practice of teaching.
+- 1. Planning for Instruction.
+Candidates will plan standards-based instruction aligned with the discipline and grade levels of their licensure area.
+(General Education Teaching Licenses, Field Experience & Student Teaching, MN SEPs) - 2. - Instruction.
+Candidates will apply appropriate evidence-based instructional strategies that engage students in learning.
+(General Education Teaching Licenses, Field Experience & Student Teaching, MN SEPs) - Assessment.
+Candidates will select or design a variety of assessments (e.g. standardized, formative, summative) that inform instructional practice and/or measure student performance.
+(General Education Teaching Licenses, Field Experience & Student Teaching, MN SEPs) - 4.
+Learner Development and Learner Differences.
+Candidates will differentiate instruction for students with various learning needs using a variety of culturally responsive and developmentally appropriate strategies and/or methods and appropriate educational technologies.
+(General Education Teaching Licenses, Field Experience & Student Teaching, MN SEPs)

+- Candidates will practice professional dispositions that allow them to appropriately engage in a variety of educational contexts (e.g. schools, other teachers, students, administrators, families, communities).
+(General Education Teaching Licenses, Field Experience & Student Teaching, MN SEPs) - Students will integrate Christian perspectives, personal values, and/or ethics with the professional practice of teaching.
+(General Education Teaching Licenses, Field Experience & Student Teaching, MN SEPs) - 7.
+Students will demonstrate written and/or oral communication with all stakeholders, including an academic audience.